The Toy Box Killer's trailer

 The rest of the recording detailed how they were going to be raped and abused in a soundproof "playroom".
 It also warned them that they would be whipped or shocked with an electroshock machine if they "got out of line".

-It is likely that Ray got a perverse kick out of witnessing his victims' fear as they listened to the tape.
+Ray got a perverse kick out of witnessing his victims' fear as they listened to the tape.

 He told his first wife that he committed his first murder in 1957, when he was just 18 years old.
 He claimed that on that occasion, he tied a woman to a tree, tortured her, and then killed her.